Skip to content

 ItemPenetratingPerforating

-Ocular content prolapseOnly at entry site (anterior)Both anterior and posterior
+Ocular content prolapseOnly at entry (anterior)Both anterior and posterior

 SeverityRelatively mildRelatively severe

-IOFB presentUp to 40%Rare (falls out after perforation)
+IOFB presentMay be presentRare (falls out after perforation)

-The incidence of open globe injuries is estimated at approximately 3.5 to 4.5 per 100,000 people 1).
+The incidence of open globe injury is estimated at approximately 3.5–4.5 per 100,000 population 1).
 The majority of patients are male, with a relative risk about 5.5 times higher than females.
-The average age at injury is around 30 years.
-A systematic review of 8,497 eyes with open globe injuries found that the most common injury type was penetrating injury with intraocular foreign body (IOFB) 1).
-In children, the incidence is reported as 11.8 per 100,000 per year, and more than 35% of injury cases occur in children.
+The average age at injury is about 30 years.
+A systematic review of 8,497 eyes with open globe injury found that the most common injury type was penetrating injury with intraocular foreign body (IOFB) 1).
+In children, the incidence is reported as 11.8 per 100,000 per year, with over 35% of injuries occurring in children.

 Q What is the difference between penetrating and perforating injuries?